Te Puiaki Kaipūtaiao Maea MacDiarmid Emerging Scientist Prize

 Navigating the portal

 - Everyone must register in the portal (this includes applicants, referees, mentors etc).
-The only exception is if you have registered in the portal previously.
+The only exception is if they have registered in the portal previously. also

-- The application form and referee form can only be downloaded from the portal.
+- The application and referee forms can downloaded from the portal also.

-- Everyone must first set up a profile where some compulsory questions need to be answered but other questions are optional.
+- Everyone must first set up a profile where some compulsory questions will need to be answered but other questions are optional.
+If this has been entered in previous years this will not be required again but the applicant may want to update information.

-- The applicant will be prompted by the portal to supply referee details and this will trigger an email which is sent to the referee which contains a unique link for referees to lot into the portal.
+- The applicant will be prompted by the portal to supply referee details.
+This will trigger an email which is sent to the referee which contains a unique link for referees to log into the portal, but this will not happen until the applicant has uploaded their application which will stay in ‘draft form’.
+The application can be updated at any time.

-- An application cannot be submitted until referees have submitted their referee reports.
+- A completed application cannot be submitted until referees have submitted their referee reports.

 Expectations